Grinnell Glacier Trail

 For walkers, start at the Grinnell Glacier parking lot in between Many Glacier Hotel and Swiftcurrent Motor Inn.
 If you’re lucky, you stayed in one of these hotels the night before and got to soak up the atmosphere of this incredible area at dawn and dusk.
 The parking lot gets full, like almost all parking lots in Glacier, between 9am and 4pm each day.
 In Many Glacier there are options to park on the road near the Swiftcurrent Motor Inn or in their parking lot.

-You start off on a fine path in the trees, soon coming to a bridge across Swiftcurrent Creek after only 400m.
-There is a beautiful view up the river to the Flanks and peak of Mt.
-Wilbur here.
-Another 250m and you are down by the shores of Swiftcurrent Lake, looking back at the beautiful Many Glacier Hotel.
-At the 1.0km, you’ll pass the Boat Dock and come to a crumbling paved section.
-Here, some tourists who are on the boat tour may join you – they’ll have to walk 300m over a hump to catch the next boat on Lake Josephine.
+You start off on a well-maintained path in the trees, arriving at a bridge across Swiftcurrent Creek after only 400 m.
+There is a beautiful view here up the river to the Flanks and peak of Mt.
+Wilbur.
+Another 250 m and you are down by the shores of Swiftcurrent Lake, looking back at the beautiful Many Glacier Hotel.
+At 1.0 km, you’ll pass the Boat Dock and come to a crumbling paved section.
+Here, some tourists who are on the boat tour may join you – they’ll have to walk 984ft over a hump to catch the next boat on Lake Josephine.

-The trail hugs Lake Josephine for the next 1.5km, and you get wonderful views across this stunning lake up to Allen Mountain.
-At roughly 3.1km from the start, you connect with a trail down to the boat dock.
-Note the boat dock is down and across on the other side of the lake – a lengthy commute.
-From here the trail starts to climb, the higher you get offering stunning views back across the valleys, with mixtures of blues, greens and greys stunning in early or late-day light!
+The trail hugs Lake Josephine for the next 1.5 km, and you get wonderful views across this stunning lake up to Allen Mountain.
+At roughly 3.1 km from the start, you connect with a trail down to the boat dock.
+Note that the boat dock is down and across on the other side of the lake – a lengthy commute.
+From here the trail starts to climb, and the higher you get, the better the views back across the valleys, with mixtures of blues, greens and greys.
+It is especially stunning in early or late-day light!

-As you rise, the scenery continues to open up ahead, with parts of the glacier viewable.
-This is merely an amuse bouche, however, the main course served once you’re at the viewpoint is why you’ve taken this hike in the first place.
+As you rise, the scenery continues to open up ahead, with parts of the glacier visible. .
+This is merely an amuse bouche, however, as the main course that will be served once you’re at the viewpoint is why you’ve taken this hike in the first place.
 The trail going forward will often have some late season snow.
-The last time we did this trail it was closed partway up due to lingering snow, but thankfully the tireless Glacier staff were out with ice axes cutting paths for us, and we were able to get to the top.
+The last time we hiked this trail it was closed partway up due to lingering snow, but thankfully the tireless Glacier staff were out with ice axes cutting paths for us, and we were able to get to the top.
 You’ll notice the trail gets rougher as it rises, with some points feeling decidedly airy!

-At this point you may be wondering where the trail is, as it looks like a rock wall is blocking the trail.
-However, your route is carved out of the ledges – and is exhilarating – but can make those with vertigo nervous.
+At this point, you may be wondering where the trail went, as it looks like a rock wall is blocking the trail.
+Your route is carved out of the ledges – and it is exhilarating – but can make those with vertigo nervous.
 Have a look at the photos to get a feel for the path.
-At approximately 5.8km from the start you may be confronted with a waterfall discharging right onto the path.
+At approximately 5.8 km from the start you may be confronted with a waterfall discharging right onto the path.
 You’re going to get wet if it is, so be safe and be prepared.
 Put away valuables and watch your step.
 Be very careful if you have kids, we don’t suggest taking any youngsters through this if it is flowing.